 This style is broader than the traditional gothic arches of the middle age cathedrals.
 As you can see, they have a lower rise which is why we call them “flattened” gothic arches.
 One place you will find this uniquely old-world shape is in modern middle-eastern interior designs.
 The elegance that the arch lends to this interior wall creates a subtle statement of sophistication while the addition of lighting frames the shape with a soft glow.

-This is a rundown of the most used styles of arches.
+This is a rundown of a few of the styles of arches.
 However, this only brushes the surface of what there is to know about arches in modern interior design.
-If you think arches are something you want to incorporate into your home or business interior design, I recommend that you continue to research this exciting trend for 2019.
+If you think arches are something you want to incorporate into your home or business interior design, I recommend that you continue to research this exciting trend.